Skip to content

 When is the best time for a yacht charter in Antiparos?+

-The finest conditions for an Antiparos yacht charter occur in **June and September**, when winds are moderate and predominantly from the north, anchorages remain uncrowded, and the light has a quality that makes the island's marble-white architecture luminous at every hour.
-July and August are the peak season — warm, busy, and subject to the meltemi, which can blow persistently at Force 5–6 through the Páros channel and demands attentive seamanship.
-Those planning a late-season charter in early October will find the island largely returned to its winter self, with exceptional swimming temperatures, empty anchorages, and a quietude that is the true character of Antiparos.
+The best conditions for an Antiparos yacht charter come in **June and September**, when winds are moderate and predominantly from the north and the anchorages stay uncrowded.
+July and August are the peak season — warm, busy, and subject to the meltemi, which can blow persistently at Force 5–6 through the Paros channel and demands attentive seamanship.
+A late-season charter in early October finds the island largely back to its winter self: warm swimming temperatures, empty anchorages, and the quiet that is the island's real character.

 What are the highlights of chartering in Antiparos?+

-Highlights of a yacht charter in Antiparos include Anchor overnight off Despotiko islet beside an active archaic sanctuary of Apollo, Soros Bay: reliable sand-bottom holding ground in calm, turquoise water, Agios Georgios Bay — shallow, sheltered, and ideal for swimming and paddleboarding, Walk from the quay in Antiparos Town to the 100-metre-deep Cave of Antiparos, June and September offer light winds, clear visibility, and significantly fewer charter vessels, Combine Antiparos with Páros, Naxos, and Schinoussa in a seamless one-week Cyclades loop.
+Highlights of a yacht charter in Antiparos include Anchor overnight off Despotiko islet beside an active archaic sanctuary of Apollo, Soros Bay: reliable sand-bottom holding ground in calm, turquoise water, Agios Georgios Bay — shallow, sheltered, and suited to swimming and paddleboarding, Walk from the quay in Antiparos Town to the 100-metre-deep Cave of Antiparos, June and September offer light winds, clear visibility, and significantly fewer charter vessels, Combine Antiparos with Paros, Naxos, and Schinoussa in a one-week Cyclades loop.

 Ready to charter in Antiparos?